AdaCore/gnatdashboard/docs/source/sonar-ada-plugin/index.rst

 |CodePeer|, |GNATcheck| and |GNATmetric| now better integrate with |SonarQube|:

 * a simplified `Quality Profile <http://docs.sonarqube.org/display/SONAR/Quality+Profiles>`_
-  called "GNATdashboard Way" is now the default for Ada Projects and supports the latest additions to |CodePeer|;
+  called "GNATdashboard Way" is now the default for Ada projects and supports the latest additions to |CodePeer|;
 * |CodePeer| race condition messages are marked as BUG during the analysis while other messages remain tagged as CODE SMELL to match |SonarQube| jargon;